Allianz Field: Design

-The stadium is a ring-shaped stadium, with seating for approximately 19,400 in the first phase and 24,474 in a future expansion that would fill the four corners.
+Allianz Field is a ring-shaped stadium, with seating for approximately 19,400 in the first phase and 24,474 in a future expansion that would fill the four corners.
 It has a safe standing terrace for 2,920 supporters, named the "Wonderwall" after the club's unofficial anthem, located behind the south-end goal.
 The single-tier Wonderwall terrace was designed with a 34.9 percent incline and has no seats.
 The north end has a brewpub, named Brew Hall, and a manual scoreboard and 90-minute clock that were designed to resemble fixtures at the former home, National Sports Center in Blaine.

 The stadium was designed by Populous with deliberate sightlines and an "intimate atmosphere" in mind.
 The pitch sits 16 in above the first row of seats and is composed of 97,000 sqft of turf from Heath Farms in Wisconsin, installed in October 2019 to replace the original Kentucky bluegrass from Colorado that suffered from drainage issues.
 A glass-like polymer mesh oval exterior provides the stadium with a sleek facade.
 It is clad in PTFE, which covers the steel structure that holds the roof in place.
 With an overhang partially covering the field, the facade is expected to soften the noise towards the neighborhood.
 Color-changing LEDs light the exterior mesh in the same manner as Allianz Arena in Munich, Germany and MetLife Stadium in East Rutherford, New Jersey.
 The first tests of the lighting system in December 2018, which ran overnight in the fog, drew complaints from neighboring residents due to the intensity of the colors.